CUNYTechPrep/ctp-fall-wd-curriculum/CTP Curriculum/slides/Week1-Professional-Development-AI-Coding.md

 ### The Hidden Multiplier

-- 📉 Poor docs = 2-day onboarding → 2 weeks
+- 📉 Poor docs = Slower Onboarding
-- 📈 Good docs = New developer productive more quickly
+- 📈 Good docs = New developers are productive more quickly
-- 🔄 Self-documenting code is a myth
+- 🔄 Self-documenting code is not enough
 - 💡 "Good documentation is the difference between legacy code and maintainable systems"

 ---